-Products powered by the Intelligence of Things ™ have changed the way we work.
+Products powered by IoT have changed the way we work.
 IoT sensors signal when it’s time to refill empty shelves, track the temperature of sensitive shipments and remotely adjust office lighting.
 A desk by Arup uses sensors to know when workers are at their desks and automatically sets the office temperature.

 Live mapping tools, like those from Humanyze, track employee motions within the office and help optimize scheduling, space use and more.
 Stir Kinetics desks offer in-the-moment feedback on ergonomics, warning workers with a subtle vibration when they’re slouching.
 Smart technologies are improving workplace comfort and productivity.

 Smart devices are also simplifying life on the home front for busy people managing families and careers.
-Wink allows users to control a variety of smart-home features from one platform, while Google Home and Alexa let users skip a trip to the store and reorder anything from food to toilet paper with a simple voice command.
+For example, Google Home and Alexa let users skip a trip to the store and reorder anything from food to toilet paper with a voice command.

-Nest and other smart thermostats let you use your smartphone to remotely check the temperature in your home and make adjustments, saving both money and energy.
-August helps secure the home with a smart door lock and doorbell camera which can be set remotely.
-Users can log into apps to auto-lock or unlock the door or see who rang the doorbell from anywhere.
-It’s even possible to use a smart coffee maker to customize a perfect blend, retaining individual profiles for different users and allowing users to start a cup in the morning with automation features.
+Nest and other smart thermostats turn your smartphone into a remote control to check the temperature in your home and make adjustments, so you can save money and energy.
+August helps secure your home with a smart door lock and doorbell camera.
+Users can log into an app to auto-lock or unlock the door or see who rang the doorbell from anywhere.
+You can even use a smart coffee maker to customize a perfect blend, retaining individual profiles for different users and allowing users to brew coffee in the morning with automation features.

-For aging people and their loved ones, intelligent devices offer the support individuals need to age safely and comfortably in place.
+For aging people and their loved ones, intelligent devices offer the support individuals need to age safely and comfortably while maintaining independence.
 Smart devices can remind people to take medication or notify a caregiver of a fall.
 Tricella’s Pillbox uses smart sensors embedded in the chambers of a pillbox to detect and track medications to make sure they’re taken on time.
 It syncs with smartphones to send reminders, alert loved ones when a medication dose is missed and help track progress against goals.